-GCAM has been developed at PNNL for over 20 years and is now a freely available community model (See GCAM Community) and documented online (See GCAM Wiki).
-The team at JGCRI is comprised of economists, engineers, energy experts, forest ecologists, agricultural scientists, and climate system scientists who develop the model and apply it to a range of science and policy questions and work closely with Earth system and ecosystem modelers to integrate the human decision components of GCAM into their analyses.
+PNNL is the steward of the GCAM model, whose development dates back to 1981, and is now a freely available community model (see GCAM Community).
+The team at JGCRI is comprised of economists, engineers, energy experts, forest ecologists, agricultural scientists, hydrologists, and Earth system scientists who develop the model and apply it to a range of science and policy research questions.